MichelleRahman21/capstone-backend-michelle/README.md

 - What library are we using to model our resources?
 Does it have anything to do with Express?
-- What does the underscore denote in `_owner`?
 - Where should we go to find out more about an owner?
-- Why aren't we using an arrow function for the virtual attribute `length`?

 ## CURL Gotchas